krishauser/Klampt/Cpp/docs/Tutorials/Install-Linux.md

 - `pip install klampt`

-The current Klampt version is 0.8.0.

-To run a visualization, you will need PyOpenGL and PyQt5:
+To run a visualization, you will need PyOpenGL and PyQt5, as well as some example programs:
 - `pip install PyOpenGL`
 - `pip install PyQt5`
 - `git clone http://github.com/krishauser/Klampt-examples` (this is needed to run example programs)